justinmeiners/efficient-programming-with-components/18_binary_insertion_sort.md

 Why do you think I say that?
 List sort destroys locality.
-If at every `cdr` (next), you get to a different cache line, that's a problem.
+If at every `cdr` (next) you get to a different cache line, that's a problem.
-In our sort we constantly re-link next, so eventually you get to a point where everything is scattered all over memory.
+In our sort we constantly re-link next, o eventually you get to a point where everything is scattered all over memory.

 STL used to have a sentence in the container section which the standard committee threw out.
 Use a vector.
 This is a true statement.
 Unless you are absolutely positive you need something else, use a vector or a C array[^sutter-deque].

 [^for-loop]: Alex: Could we use a `for` loop instead of a `while`?
     Yes, but I hate `for` loops.
     Why?
 Because the semantics have changed about 6 times, since I started C++, `while` loops never changed.

 [^stl-forward-iterators]: Alex:
-    I actually drop this requirement in STL and require `RandomAccessIterator`, for all the sorts.
+    I actually drop this requirement in STL and require `RandomAccessIterator` for all the sorts.
-    It wasn't the standard committee's fault just me.
+    It wasn't the standard committee's fault, just me.
     I am not sure if I agree with myself.

     The reasoning went like so.
-    Most people of course, don't know anything.
+    Most people of course don't know anything.
     Therefore if you give them things which sort `ForwardIterator`s, they will attempt to use
     them on things like linked lists.